 OpenStreetMap is a rich source of geographical data.
-Volunteer mappers work very hard to ensure that information is detailed and correct.
-In the early days there were questions about the completeness of the map but now you only have to browse the map to be astounded by the level of detail.
+Volunteer mappers diligently ensure that information is detailed and correct.
+You only have to browse the map to be astounded by the level of detail and completeness.
 Remember that what you see on the openstreetmap.org is only one view (or ‘render’) of the data.
 Alternatives such as the OpenCycleMap show otherwise hidden details.

 Ways you could use OSM include: